 refining crude oil

-Chevron's Pascagoula Refinery processes 350,000 barrels (14.742 million gallons) of crude oil a day - an amount equivalent to the size of a football field covered to a depth of 41 feet.
+Chevron's Pascagoula Refinery can process approximately 369,000 barrels per day of crude oil - an amount equivalent to the size of a football field covered to a depth of 41 feet.

-Chevron Pascagoula Refinery is primarily a fuels refinery, in that we mainly manufacture motor gasoline, about 130,000 barrels per day (BPD); jet fuel, 50,000 BPD; and diesel fuel, 68,000 BPD.
+Chevron Pascagoula Refinery is primarily a fuels refinery, in that we mainly manufacture motor gasoline.
 Our other products include fuel oils such as Liquefied Petroleum Gas (LPG), aviation gasoline, petroleum coke and sulfur.

-The refinery’s specialty products include paraxylene, a compound used as a feed stock in the textile and plastics industries; benzene and ethylbenzene, used in the manufacturing of a wide range of products, including automobile tires, sporting goods, nylon, and pharmaceuticals; propylene, used in the manufacture of plastics; and premium base oils, used in high performance lubricants, including motor oils for consumer and commercial use.
+The refinery’s specialty products include benzene and ethylbenzene, used in the manufacturing of a wide range of products, including automobile tires, sporting goods, nylon, and pharmaceuticals; propylene, used in the manufacture of plastics; and premium base oils, used in high performance lubricants, including motor oils for consumer and commercial use.